AF-Foysal/AF-Foysal-pep-project/readme.md

 - [x] Controller Endpoint

 ## 3: Our API should be able to process the creation of new messages.
-(Incomplete)
+(Complete)

 As a user, I should be able to submit a new post on the endpoint POST localhost:8080/messages.
 The request body will contain a JSON representation of a message, which should be persisted to the database, but will not contain a message_id.